 Panel Discussion ‘Feeding the Future: Rethinking Catering in Education’ with our panel of education catering experts

-Seated Breakfast: Guests will enjoy a Continental and Full English Breakfast within the Battlebridge Room of Kings Place overlooking the Terrace and River
+Seated Breakfast: Guests will enjoy a Continental and Full English Breakfast within the Battlebridge Room of Kings Place overlooking the Terrace and River.
+There will also be a networking opportunities throughout the whole event.

 Tickets are strictly limited to 120 guests so book early to avoid disappointment.